Table of Contents

 Ensure that essential service ports, SSH (22) and DNS(53), are available.

-Monitor the time it takes for your DNS records to resolve and lookup, and check for possible setup problems or DNS assaults.
+Monitor the time it takes for your DNS records to resolve and look, and check for possible setup problems or DNS assaults.

 Delay and connection problems on the network's surface.